Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 Scar Tissue

-If your cat has a urinary blockage, it's going to be obvious.
-Unfortunately, this condition will likely cause your cat a lot of pain.
-The most common sign of a urinary blockage is frequent trips to the litter box that don't result in any urination.
-Your cat will strain itself to pee, and it may yowl and cry out in pain.
+Identifying a urinary blockage in your cat can be quite apparent, as this condition causes significant discomfort and distress.
+The most common sign is frequent trips to the litter box with little or no urination.
+Your cat will strain to pee and may yowl or cry out in pain.

 Symptoms of Urinary Blockage in Cats